mihaildono/padawan-project/youngling/introduction.md

 ## Variables
 Variables are containers for storing data values.

+You can think for the variables as for "named boxes".
+You can put things inside the box and you can refer to them with the name of the box.

+- The box has to **have a name**, because you want to distinguish it from the other boxes.
+- The box can be empty, but if you don't fill it with something it isn't very useful.

 You can do the following things with a variable:
  1. Creating it - it's called "variable declaration"